 In principle, colocation should be considered to offer higher security than IaaS.
 This is because fewer people outside the business should touch the infrastructure.
 In practice, IaaS is likely to be at least as secure as colocation if not more so.

-Both colocation and IaaS leave the client dependent upon the vendor to manage physical security.
+Both colocation and cloud leave the client dependent upon the vendor to manage physical security.
 With colocation, the client may be able to add some extra physical security features to their space.

 This means that the key potential differentiator is cybersecurity.
 Again, in principle, colocation should be the safer option because there should be no possibility of data being leaked between clients.
 This is, theoretically, a risk with IaaS.

 In practice, however, reputable IaaS vendors take security very seriously.
 What’s more, they have more resources to implement it than most businesses could ever afford.
 That’s why IaaS vendors can now comply with the world’s most rigorous data-security programs such as the EU’s GDPR.